 The simplest custom searches have only one term.
 These searches permit the selected field to be compared using a selectable operator to a specified value.
 Much of this could be reproduced using the standard fields.
-However, you can then combine terms using "Match All" (AND) or "Match Any" (OR), using groups for combining and priority, in order to construct searches of almost arbitrary complexity.
+However, you can then combine terms using "Match ANY" or "Match ALL", using parentheses for combining and priority, in order to construct searches of almost arbitrary complexity.